Elon Musk's Twitter bans CNN, NYT, WaPo journalists without explanation - KTVZ

 The accounts belonging to CNN’s Donie O’Sullivan, The New York Times’ Ryan Mac, The Washington Post’s Drew Harwell and other journalists who have covered Musk aggressively in recent weeks were all abruptly permanently suspended.
 The account of progressive independent journalist Aaron Rupar was also banned.

-Neither Musk nor Twitter responded to a request for comment Thursday evening.
-The platform did not explain precisely why the journalists were exiled from the platform.
+Neither Musk nor Twitter responded to a request for comment Thursday evening, and the platform did not explain precisely why the journalists were exiled from the platform.

+Musk falsely claimed that the journalists had violated his new “doxxing” policy by sharing his live location, amounting to what he described as “assassination coordinates.”
+CNN’s Donie O’Sullivan did not share the billionaire’s live location.

+Shortly before his suspension, O’Sullivan reported on Twitter that the social media company had suspended the account of an emerging competitive social media service, Mastodon, which has allowed the continued posting of @ElonJet, an account that posts the updated location of Musk’s private jet.

 A CNN spokesperson said the company has asked Twitter for an explanation, and it would “reevaluate our relationship based on that response.”